RichardLi6/UsingCommandLine/docs/OrganizeFiles.md

     ```

 <b>Conclusion</b>

+At the end of the conclusion, you will learn the following:

+✅ How to create directories

+✅ How to create files

+✅ How to navigate through files

+✅ How to write in files

 Well done on completing this comprehensive guide to organizing files with the
-Command Prompt.
-You've learned how to create directories, navigate through your
+Command Prompt 😄.
+You've learned how to create directories, create files, navigate through files, and write in files.
-file system, manage files, and ensure your digital space is neatly arranged.

 Now, you can go to [Search and Move Files](SearchMove.md) to discover how to search for files and move them around within your file system.